Guide

 What Is Generative Engine Optimization (GEO)?
 The Complete Guide for 2026

 If you're only optimizing for Google's traditional search results, you're already behind.
-In 2026, a growing share of "searches" never happen on a search engine at all — they happen inside AI tools like ChatGPT, Perplexity, Google AI Overviews, and Claude.
+In 2026, a growing share of "searches" never happen on a search engine at all.
+They happen inside AI tools like ChatGPT, Perplexity, Google AI Overviews, and Claude.
 Users ask a question and get a direct answer, often without clicking through to any website.

 Quick Definition

 GEO (Generative Engine Optimization) is the process of making your website's content accessible, understandable, and citable by AI language models so your business appears in AI-generated answers.
+For the shorter definition page, use What is GEO?.
+This guide focuses on implementation.

 GEO vs SEO: What's the Difference?